 Community Action provides a wide range of services that are unduplicated elsewhere in the county.
 Many of our services meet immediate, critical needs, while others are designed to help families achieve long-term economic self-sufficiency.
+Community Action provided the following services to eligible residents of Fremont from July 1, 2007 through June 30, 2008.

-Fuel Assistance Programs, services that provided financial grants of up to \$975 to low-income households to assist with energy-related expenses through the Fuel Assistance Program (some households also receive furnace cleaning and budget and energy counseling, and elderly support services), and grants of up to \$300 for fuel and utility emergencies for households not eligible for the Fuel Assistance Program through the Neighbor Helping Neighbor and the Senior Energy Assistance Service.

-Electric Assistance Program, providing a discount ranging from 15% to 95% on monthly electric bills to low-income households.

-Workforce Development, which is the "umbrella" for a variety of programs designed to foster long-term self-reliance: Disadvantaged Adult and Dislocated Worker Programs; COMPASS Youth; Welfare to Work; and Wheels to Work.
+- 53 households received one of a group of Fuel Assistance Programs, services that provided financial grants of up to \$975 to low-income households to assist with energy-related expenses through the Fuel Assistance Program (some households also receive furnace cleaning and budget and energy counseling, and elderly support services), and grants of up to \$300 for fuel and utility emergencies for households not eligible for the Fuel Assistance Program through the Neighbor Helping Neighbor and the Senior Energy Assistance Service.
+(Dollar value of assistance \$37,980) - 33 households received assistance from the Electric Assistance Program, providing a discount ranging from 15% to 95% on monthly electric bills to low-income households.
+(Dollar value of assistance \$14,916) - 2 households were enrolled in Workforce Development, which is the "umbrella" for a variety of programs designed to foster long-term self-reliance: Disadvantaged Adult and Dislocated Worker Programs; COMPASS Youth; Welfare to Work; and Wheels to Work.
 Each component helps clients determine goals and develop strategies to overcome barriers to employment.
 Wheels to Work enables low-income individuals to find or retain employment through the provision of dependable cars at affordable terms.

-Family Child Care Program, which provides services that assist family child care providers and benefit the children in their care, including training, technical assistance and sponsorship of the USDA Child and Adult Care Food Program.
+12 children and child care providers participated in the Family Child Care Program, which provides services that assist family child care providers and benefit the children in their care, including training, technical assistance and sponsorship of the USDA Child and Adult Care Food Program.

-Child Care Resources and Referral Program, which maintains an inventory of all available child care options, provides child care referrals to employees of participating companies and to the general public, and expands the supply of quality child care by recruiting, training and assisting new child care providers, including the training of TANF participants.
+19 child care referrals were arranged through the Child Care Resources and Referral Program, which maintains an inventory of all available child care options, provides child care referrals to employees of participating companies and to the general public, and expands the supply of quality child care by recruiting, training and assisting new child care providers, including the training of TANF participants.